-How to Do Lateral Box Jump Down to Tuck Jump
+How to Do Tuck Jump to Lateral Box Jump

-The lateral box jump down to tuck jump should begin with good posture to avoid injury.
+The tuck jump to lateral box jump should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the lateral box jump down to tuck jump.
+If any pain is experienced, immediately stop the tuck jump to lateral box jump.

 1. Bend your knees to squat straight down with your feet no more than hip-width apart.